NativeScript/docs-v7/docs/tooling/debugging/debugging.md

 ---
 title: Debugging
-description: How to debug {N} applications.
+description: Learn how to properly debug NativeScript apps on iOS and Android using the debugger.
 position: 20
 slug: debugging
 previous_url: /debugging,/core-concepts/debugging